scala/scala-lang/_posts/2019-12-18-road-to-scala-3.md

 ### How is binary compatibility handled in Scala 3?

 Evolving Scala libraries in a binary compatible fashion is difficult because Scala features have to be encoded in JVM class files.
 In Java, there's a direct correspondence between source and binary compatibility.
-TASTy aims to bring the same to Scala, without developing a Scala specific VM, by determining compatibility at the level of (fully-typed) sources, rather than compiled binaries.
+TASTy aims to bring the same to Scala, without developing a Scala specific VM, by determining compatibility at the level of (fully-typed and elaborated) sources, rather than compiled binaries.
 Currently, the nature of the class file encoding means that backwards compatible changes at the source level, such as adding a field to a trait, actually break binary compatibility.

 It's important to note that TASTy is not a silver bullet: it cannot fix breaking changes to APIs – those can only be resolved by (potentially automated) refactorings.